juanbkm/donor2019/content/overview/overview.md

 For 2019, ADB successfully collaborated with 33 different partners on 148 projects supportive of sovereign operations in 24 developing member countries.

- **This Partnership Report highlights ADB's performance in sovereign cofinancing in 2019.**
+ **This Partnership Report highlights ADB's 2019 performance in sovereign cofinancing.**

 ### Exploring New Opportunities